snarkhunter/oofcanvas/README.md

   * can delete layers
   * can display axes (in user coordinates?  pixel coordinates?)
   * stores visible region in pixel coordinates
+  * given a position in pixel coordinates, returns a list of CanvasItems at that position.

 * CanvasItem
   * base class for things that can be drawn
   * computes bounding box in user and pixel coordinates
   * has a draw(Cairo::RefPtr<Cairo::Context>) method
   * subclasses must provide drawItem(Cairo::RefPtr<Cairo::Context>)
+  * given a position in user coordinates, computes whether that point is on the object.

 * CanvasLayer
   * subclass of CanvasItem